b3nj1-1/blog/_posts/2021-05-27-Convertmyvideo.md

 categories: Tryhackme
 ---

-{: .message}
+It is a linux machine that allows us to exploit a vulnerability found in the OWASP Top 10 (2017).

-Es una maquina linux que nos permite explotar una vulnerabilidad que se encuentra en el OWASP Top 10 (2017).
+---

-## Enumeración
+## Enumeration
 ### Nmap
-*Puertos:*
+*Ports:*
 * 22/tcp --> OpenSSH 7.6p1
 * 80/tcp --> Apache httpd 2.4.29